Is Seafood Boil Cajun Or Creole?

 • Cajun Crawfish Boil: This is the quintessential Cajun seafood boil.
 Fresh crawfish are boiled with potatoes, corn, sausage, and a medley of spices like cayenne pepper, paprika, and garlic.
 It’s usually served with the head still on, so you can suck out the rich, flavorful juices.

 • Cajun Shrimp Boil: Shrimp are often the star of Cajun boils, and this dish is all about the seasoning.
 The shrimp are boiled with plenty of spices, giving them a fiery kick.
-The dish is typically served with lots of vegetables, like potatoes and corn.
+The dish is typically served with many vegetables, like potatoes and corn.

 Signature Creole Seafood Boil Dishes